pqabelian/abec/docs/ABEL User Manual.md

 rpcpass = [administrator password]
 ```

-You may keep these automatically generated rpcuser and rpcpass values unchanged, and also create two more lines, namely
+You could also create two more lines according to the instruction, namely

 ```
 rpclimituser = [username]